bajoski34/epayclub-java/README.md

 ## Encryption Support

-For endpoints that require encrypted payloads, configure the encryption key:
+For endpoints that require encrypted payloads, configure the encryption key when building the client:

 ```java
 EpayClubClient client = EpayClubClient.builder()